Indications Your Child Might Have a Brain Injury

 Brain injuries can cause scores of complications and might require long-term treatment in severe cases.
 Damages can include not only medical treatments, but also future rehabilitation, emotional damages, and pain and suffering.
 Valid cases for a child TBI might come about for any number of reasons, such as slip and fall accidents, medical malpractice cases, playground accidents, premises liability cases, etc.

 If your child sustained a brain injury in an accident for which another party is responsible — or even partly responsible for — you might be able to file a claim to seek compensation.
-To speak with a brain injury lawyer, contact Preszler Law today at 1-800-JUSTICE® for a free consultation.
+To speak with a brain injury lawyer, contact Preszler Injury Lawyers today at 1-800-JUSTICE® for a free consultation.